Interview: Hiroshi Kamiya on interacting with Koichi Yamadera as Dessler: “It was really good to perform together.”

 These days, it is often said that anime works all have “the same casting.”
 Mr. Kamiya revealed some extraordinary thoughts about that: “I absolutely think there is something that can be done with a staff and cast that has teamed up many times.
 I hope this can be expressed with Yamato this time.”

-Kamiya’s character Kiman speaks with such passion.
-Hearing that, Mr. Habara said, “I’m very satisfied, because we got a Kiman that goes beyond what I imagined.”
+Kamiya’s character Keyman speaks with such passion.
+Hearing that, Mr. Habara said, “I’m very satisfied, because we got a Keyman that goes beyond what I imagined.”

 “There are some things that I’m surprised to hear in Mr. Kamiya’s performance.
 I didn’t tell him anything, but he picks up on all the subtle facial expressions and changes in breath we depicted in the rough [animation], so his perception is sharp.
 When you can perceive the character properly even through an unfinished picture, we have a lot of trust.”